 Impact of Aftercare: Although a majority of young adults fell in the 'unsatisfactory' category of the Educational and Vocational Skills Index, the findings show that a marginally greater proportion of Aftercare receivers (9%) had acquired adequate vocational skills and educational qualifications as compared to non-receivers (0%).
 This may indicate that Aftercare provision allows young adults the necessary support to pursue higher studies or skill-building as per their interest.

-Interaction of poor Education and Vocational Skills with Key Domains of Independent Life: It was found that CLs' educational and vocational skills attainment (Education and Vocational Skills Index) had a significant positive correlation with the following, suggesting that their formal education and job-related skill level is closely tied to their experience and skill level in other domains.
+Interaction of poor Education and Vocational Skills with Key Domains of Independent Life: It was found that CLs' educational and vocational skills attainment (Education and

 Figure 16: Education and Vocational Skills Index by Aftercare Status